5 steps to take to remain in the UK after a divorce

 Once your marriage has ended, it is likely that you will be asked by the Home Office to leave within a number of weeks.
 If you’ve started a family, are employed or are generally settled into life in the UK, you are probably not willing to leave quite yet.
 If this is the case, then it is vital you act quickly.

-These five steps highlight the range of solutions available to remaining in the UK and will help you find the best option for you.
+These five steps highlight the range of solutions available to remain in the UK and will help you find the best option for you.

 Before looking at your options, it is important that you alert the Home Office of the divorce as soon as possible.
 If you fail to let them know and they find out, your chances of having to leave will most likely increase.